How Much Is My House Worth? Your House Valuation Explained

 - What fixtures and fittings are we required to leave?

 A Haybrook agent is expertly placed to provide advice and will know what demand is like for your type of property in that area.
 They will be able to advise you on what to do and what not to do when getting your property ready for the market.

 The length of time a valuation takes will differ from property to property.
 It will, of course, take longer to value a three bedroom detached house than a one bedroom flat.
 If there are any unique features to your home, these may take a little longer to evaluate.
 To make sure the valuation is accurate, try to have a clear enough schedule that won’t rush an estate agent.
 Allow up to an hour but standard valuations normally last around 15-20 minutes.

 What happens after a valuation?

 Your estate agent will be in touch with a value if you haven't been given this during the valuation.
 You don’t need to do anything immediately and even if you do decide to sell your home, Haybrook can guide you through each step and tell you how the whole process will work.

 How quickly will I know how much my house is worth?

 At Haybrook, our agents aim to provide an accurate valuation of your property at the valuation appointment, which will be confirmed after the appointment.
 We can make a recommendation on how it should be marketed and make sure you are 100% happy with our thoughts.
 Get in touch with us today.

 Request a free valuation

-If you want to know how much your property is worth, Haybrook offer a free, up to date, no obligation valuation carried out by one of our team of professionals.
+If you want to know how much your property is worth, Haybrook offer a free, no obligation valuation carried out by one of our team of professionals.
 It gives you a better idea of what price you could achieve for your home.